bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2023-12-27-primary-constructor.md

 ---
 title: C# 12 updates - Primary Constructor
-description: "For those of you coming for Javascript or Kotlin, you're going to love this new feature.
-Set your member variables through a primary constructor."
+description: For those of you coming for Javascript or Kotlin, you're going to love this new feature.
+Set your member variables through a primary constructor.
 author: bart
 layout: post
 image: assets/images/c-sharp/c-sharp-12/primary-constructor.png
 caption: This image is generated using Dall-E
 prompt: Generate an image of a computer screen with an IDE open and someone trying out the new primary constructor from C# in a minimalistic flat style
 mermaid: false
-date: 2023-12-21
+date: 2023-12-27
 categories: [c-sharp]
 permalink: csharp/csharp-12/primary-constructor
 tags: [.NET, Microsoft, C#, C# 12]